vdaas/web/content/docs/overview/component/agent.md

 Vald Agent NGT uses [NGT](https://github.com/yahoojapan/NGT) as an algorithm.

-The main functions are following:
+The main functions are the followings:

 - Insert
   - Request to insert new vectors into the NGT.